Dashticz/dashticz/docs/blocks/graphs.rst

 For graphs the following css-classes are used:

-* .graph_header: The graph header, including title and buttons
+* .graphheader: The graph header, including title and buttons
-* .graph_title: The title of the graph, including the current value
+* .graphtitle: The title of the graph, including the current value
-* .graph_buttons: The buttons for the graph
+* .graphbuttons: The buttons for the graph

 You can modify the class definition in custom.css.
 If you want to hide the header::

-  .graph_header {
+  .graphheader {
     display: none;
   }